Ferie/Ajax-example/README.md

 This jQuery plugin shows an Ajax call that reads a JSON file that contains a list of sold items.

 The returning data are shown between two dates that are set in the plugin entry point.

-[See it in action] (http://riccardoandreatta.com/web-app/Ajax-example/index.html)
+[See it in action](http://riccardoandreatta.com/web-app/Ajax-example/index.html).

 ## Building the source files